The VoicePrivacy 2020 Challenge: Results and findings: Results

-For other privacy metrics, we observed a consistent correlation in results with EER (see, for example, Figure~\ref{fig:eer-vs-cllr-min} which illustrates EER vs $C^\text{min}_\text{llr}$ results for ignorant and lazy-informed attack models for different datasets and systems).

-Due to the space constrains, we will focus on EER metric in this paper (see results for other metrics in \cite{Tomashenko2021CSlsupplementay}, Section 3).
+The results for other privacy metrics are consistent with those for the EER.
+See, for example, Figure~\ref{fig:eer-vs-cllr-min} which illustrates EER vs.\ $C^\text{min}_\text{llr}$ results for ignorant and lazy-informed attack models for different datasets and systems.
+Due to space constrains, we therefore focus on the EER in the following.
+Results for other metrics are reported by \citet[Section~3]{Tomashenko2021CSlsupplementay}.